OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

     }
     ```

-1. In the "authorization.permissions.resourceSpecific" array add the following object.
-Be sure it is separated from other objects in the array with a comma.
+1. In the "authorization.permissions.resourceSpecific" array, add the following object.
+Be sure it's separated from other objects in the array with a comma.

     ```json
     {